delattj/wsrpc/README.md

 This library came to be as a need for an unify RPC protocol that could received remote request from different language and unstandard client-slave or both way request.
 **Websocket** is used as transport layer and **JSON** as message encoding.
 This make it easy to be implemented in Javascript and other language like Go or Python.
 The protocol also support **binary stream** through an opened channel and an interface to send file like object.
+There is the possibility to use a pool of parallel connections to receive and send data.
+Binary data is resequenced on arrival.

 This paradigm makes it possible to have agents connect to a central server as RPC *server* and client *front-end* to the central server as RPC *client*.
 The central server is basically a **hub**.